 - Open Task Manager by going to the Startup tab and clicking the link.

-- Enable all the startup processes you want by selecting them and clicking on enable.
+- Enable all the startup processes you want by selecting them and clicking on Enable.

 - Restart your computer.

-This way, you are safe out of the clean boot, and hopefully, the update was performed successfully.
+Finally, you are safe out of the clean boot, and hopefully, the update was performed successfully.

 - Click on Tools.
 It is the icon that resembles a gearbox in the top right corner of your browser.

-- Choose Internet Options from the drop down menu.
+- Choose Internet Options from the drop-down menu.

 - Navigate to the Connections tab and click on Lan settings near the bottom.